 Firstly, the project aims to encourage tree health professionals and people actively involved with trees to look out for and report any tree pest or disease sightings at the earliest opportunity.
 In doing this, the chances of eliminating or controlling future outbreaks can be maximised.

-Secondly, the project has established a core network of 200 trained Observatree volunteers.
+Secondly, the project has established a core network of over 200 trained Observatree volunteers.
 Their role is to support Government tree health officers and scientists by undertaking a range of survey work and assisting with the processing and verifying of tree health reports received.

 - Promoting increased surveillance of tree pests and diseases

-- Encouraging all reporting of tree health concerns via Tree Alert
+- Encouraging all reporting of tree health concerns via Tree Alert (TreeCheck in Northern Ireland)

 - Providing a UK-wide network of over 200 trained specialist volunteers